 Buy one yard of 42″ – 45″ sturdy fabric, and 2.5 yards of 1″ wide grosgrain ribbon for each dress you plan to make.
 All dresses are made from the full width of the fabric.
-Measure from the base of the child’s neck down to the point on the leg where you want the dress to end.
-Add 5 inches * to that number to allow for casing and hem folds.
+I used a full yard for the dresses I made.
+However, if you want to customize the length: Measure from the base of the child’s neck down to the point on the leg where you want the dress to end.
+Add 5 inches to that number to allow for casing and hem folds as given in directions below.
 That is the length you will need to cut.
 Or you can check the size chart here to determine the length of the fabric you will need.

 Prepare the fabric.
 This cotton fabric had a crooked end.
 To straighten it, make a cut about into the fabric about 1 inch from the edge.
 Firmly grasp the fabric in both hands and rip it straight across.
 The rip will follow the threads and create a straight line.
-You can use the same method on the other end only make the cut at the point that is the correct length for your dress.
+Match the selvages together so the fabric lies smooth and the right sides are together.
 Beginner note: The white in the picture above is called a selvage (from “self edge”).
 The weaving process creates a tight edge on the sides of the fabric that will not fray.
-(Not all selvages are white.)
-Match the selvages together so the fabric lies smooth and the right sides are together.
+Not all selvages are white.

 Stitch along the selvage, making a seam about 1/4 inch wide.
 You will end up with a fabric tube with the right side of the fabric inside.
 Press the seam to one side.
 It will be in the center back of the finished dress.
 You can press it down with your fingers, but an iron makes a sharper crease that will stay.